Jual6332/coding-challenge/README.md

 - A client-side app will be developed for a user interface that is easy-to-use.

 ## Architecture
--I kept everything to a single Referral model given that we aren't keeping track of any other type of entity or relationship.
+- I kept everything to a single Referral model given that we aren't keeping track of any other type of entity or relationship.
 Within the Referral model, I only added the two 'Title' and 'Clicks' fields, given that the link will always just be a standard '{url}/ + title'
--I debated having the 'Clicks' increment action just be a part of the same endpoint as the GET call for the details of a single referral.
+- I debated having the 'Clicks' increment action just be a part of the same endpoint as the GET call for the details of a single referral.
 However, I could think of a few other instances where that endpoint might be utilized and the customer would not want clicks incremented (IE a "details" screen, an edit screen that doesn't take the referral information directly from the rows in the list page).
--I chose instead to create a separate endpoint where a deliberate 'POST' call will increment the Clicks number for the relevant referral entry.
+- I chose instead to create a separate endpoint where a deliberate 'POST' call will increment the Clicks number for the relevant referral entry.

 ## Technical Choices:
 ### Python for back-end development
 - Python is fairly easy to learn and a language I already knew.
 - Python has a rich community of developers.